aplteam/Tester2/docs/Tester2-Reference.md

 After the last test case was executed, the `Run*` function checks whether there is a function `Cleanup` in the namespace hosting your test cases.
 If that's the case, then this function is executed.

-Any `Cleanup` function should either return a shy result (which will be ignored) or no result at all.
+~~Any `Cleanup` function should either return a shy result (which will be ignored) or no result at all.~~ Starting with version 4.2, a `Cleanup` function may or may not return a Boolean result with 1 indicating success.
+This has an effect only on the log.

 It might accept a right argument, but this is optional: it might as well be niladic.
 If it _does_ accept a right argument it will get the parameter namespace passed.

+Notes

-Note that a function `Cleanup` would be executed no matter whether there was or was not a function `Initial`, and if there was, no matter whether it returned a 0 or a 1 or nothing at all.
+* A function `Cleanup` is be executed no matter whether there was or was not a function `Initial`, and if there was, no matter whether it returned a 0 or a 1 or nothing at all.
+* Cleanup functions are executed under error trapping, and any crashes are noted in the log, but the test suite carries on (from version 4.2 onwards)

 ### Cleaning up for groups